-Set among pine forests and mountains, Bulguksa Temple swoops you may to the mystical Asia you’ve always dreamt about.
-The wooden structures of the temple complex showcase some of the finest craftsmanship in Korea.
-Although the original 6th-century temple was rebuilt and renovated several dozen times since, the stone bridges (or to the eye, stairways) and several pagodas scattered around the plot are original.
+Bulguksa Temple is set among pine forests and mountains.
+The temple will swoop you away to the mystical Asia you’ve always dreamt about.
+The wooden structures of the temple complex showcase some of the finest craftsmanship in South Korea.

 Get spiritual at Seokguram Grotto

 From Bulguksa Temple, it’s a short ride (or moderate 3.2-km hike) to one of Gyeongju’s other “big three,” Seokguram Grotto.
-Unsurprisingly, Seokguram Grotto joins Bulguksa on the UNESCO World Heritage List for its cultural importance and mind-boggling 8th-century engineering feats.
+Unsurprisingly, Seokguram Grotto joins Bulguksa on the UNESCO World Heritage List.
+It’s a site of great cultural importance and mind-boggling 8th-century engineering feats.

 Where to Stay in Gyeongju

-Gyeongju is one of Korea’s top tourist destinations, so it’s hardly a surprise that there’s a whack of great accommodations.
-Choosing where to stay in Gyoengju is fairly straightforward, especially when compared to bigger Korean cities like Seoul, Busan and Daegu.
-Here are a few of the best hotels in Gyeongju to get you started:
+Gyeongju is one of Korea’s top tourist destinations.
+It’s hardly a surprise that there’s a whack of great accommodations here.
+Choosing where to stay in Gyoengju is fairly straightforward.
+(Especially when compared to bigger Korean cities like Seoul, Busan and Daegu.)

-- Apple Motel: No, you won’t find pictures of Steve Jobs or resident “geniuses” at this small but comfy hotel.
-The central location, within close walking distance to transportation connections, markets and top attractions like Tumuli Park, puts Gyeongju at your fingertips.
+- Apple House: No, you won’t find pictures of Steve Jobs or resident “geniuses” at this small but comfy hotel.
+The central location is within close walking distance to transportation connections.
+You’ll also find markets and top attractions like Tumuli Park nearby.
+This guesthouse puts Gyeongju at your fingertips.

-- Chacharang Guesthouse: This little out-of-the-ordinary experience for your Gyeongju stay offers excellent value Korean-style rooms with heated floors and floor mats for sleeping.
-The royal tombs are within a 10-minute walk of the property.
+- Chacharang Guesthouse: Want an out-of-the-ordinary experience for your Gyeongju stay?
+This guesthouse offers excellent value Korean-style rooms.
+They’re equipped with heated floors and floor mats for sleeping.
+The royal tombs are within a 10-minute walk from the property.

-- Hanok Sodamjeong: Step back into time with a stay in this traditional hanok, just a 5-minute drive from the centre of town.
+- Hanok Sodamjeong: Step back into time with a stay in this traditional hanok.
+It’s just a 5-minute drive from the centre of town.
 The rooms are classic Korean-style with ondol (heated floors) and futon mats to sleep on.

-- Hilton Gyeongju: The top luxury hotel in Gyeongju overlooking Bumon Lake and its beautiful natural surroundings.
-Although a little out of the way for most travellers, the tranquility of this serene location makes Hilton Gyeongju a world unto its own.
-You’ll find everything you’ll need for your stay in Gyeongju here including six on-site restaurants, two pools, fitness centre and squash courts.
+- Hilton Gyeongju: This property is the top luxury hotel in Gyeongju.
+It overlooks Bumon Lake and its beautiful natural surroundings.
+Although out of the way for most travellers, the tranquil location makes Hilton Gyeongju a world unto its own.
+You’ll find everything you’ll need for your stay in Gyeongju here.
+Amenities include six on-site restaurants, two pools, fitness centre and squash courts.
 Book directly with Hilton.com to get the best price and make your stay eligible for Hilton Honor Points!

 Getting to Gyeongju

-I’m afraid to say that like so many things I encountered while staying in Korea, Busan is one of those take-it-or-leave-it places.
-There’s nothing on the surface to suggest that anyone should instantly fall in love with, or maybe even simply like, this brash Korean port city.
+I’m afraid to admit: Like so many things I encountered while staying in South Korea, Busan is one of those take-it-or-leave-it places.
+Nothing on the surface suggests that anyone should fall in love with, or even like, this brash Korean port city.
 And that’s usually where the story ends.

 What to Do in Busan

-As you ply through this port city, keep on the lookout for the following:
+As you ply through this port city, look for the following:

 Plug your nose and wander at Jagalchi Fish Market

-Okay, so wait… Finding yourself surrounded by the off-putting aroma of seafood isn’t an experience most travellers seek out?
-Well, things might be a little different here in Busan.
+Okay, wait… Surrounding yourself with the off-putting aroma of seafood isn’t an experience most travellers seek out?
+Well, things might be a little different in Busan.

 I can’t promise that you won’t be turned off by the rank smells.
-But when in Busan, there’s no way you can leave out the bustling Jagalchi Fish Market.
-It’s one of the city’s top cultural attractions, and an absolute must-see/must-do in the city.
+But when in Busan, don’t leave out the bustling Jagalchi Fish Market.
+It’s one of the city’s top cultural attractions, and an absolute must-see & must-do.

-This is not just the port city’s biggest market, but the biggest fish market in all of Korea.
-All the types of seafood caught anywhere around the Korean peninsula finds its way to the market stalls of Jagalchi Fish Market.
+This is not just the port city’s biggest market; it’s the biggest fish market in South Korea.
+All types of seafood caught around the Korean peninsula find their way to the market stalls of Jagalchi Fish Market.

-Simply wandering around Jagalchi Fish Market—much like Tsujiki Fish Market in Tokyo—is a cultural experience that you shouldn’t leave Korea without.
-If you’re feeling particularly adventurous, why not descend upon the market by nightfall to eat some raw fish at one of the market’s many restaurants.
+Feeling particularly adventurous?
+Descend upon the market by nightfall to eat some raw fish at one of the market’s many restaurants.

 Get awe-struck at Beomeosa Temple

 Surely you aren’t templed-out yet?
-Since your trip is coming to a close soon, make time to fit one more temple into your Korea itinerary: Beomeosa Temple, Busan’s top tourist attraction.
+With your trip coming to a close soon, make time to fit one more temple into your Korea itinerary: Beomeosa Temple.
+This ancient temple is Busan’s top tourist attraction.

 The original temple was founded in AD 678 by Ui Sang, a monk in the Jogye Order of Korean Buddhism.
-It has since been rebuilt multiple times with most of the current buildings hailing from the 16th and 17th centuries.
-Although hardly as stunning at Bulguksa Temple in Gyeongju, the Beomeosa temple complex showcases some remarkable architecture from stone pagodas to ornate wooden gates.
+It has since been rebuilt multiple times.
+Most of the current buildings hail from the 16th and 17th centuries.

 Relax and scrub down at Heosimcheong Spa